nickbrandt/GitLab/doc/user/group/roadmap/index.md

 completed.

 You can expand epics that contain child epics to show their child epics in the roadmap.
-You can click the chevron **{angle-down}** next to the epic title to expand and collapse the child epics.
+You can click the chevron **{chevron-down}** next to the epic title to expand and collapse the child epics.

 ![roadmap view](img/roadmap_view_v12_9.png)